erjanmx/autoscaler/README.md

 #### Complexity of nginx probe

 Autoscaling webs is quite complex.
-It uses [ngx_http_stub_status_module](https://nginx.org/libxslt/en/docs/http/ngx_http_stub_status_module.html) to provide information about Nginx process stastistics we care about active connections only.
+It uses [ngx_http_stub_status_module](https://nginx.org/libxslt/en/docs/http/ngx_http_stub_status_module.html) to provide information about Nginx process statistics we care about active connections only.

 To minimize "overreaction" atuoscaler gathers information for couple seconds - it runs stat gathering `nginx.consecutive_reads` times with `nginx.timeout` break in between for each pod.
 So if it has 5 pods, 3 consecutive reads and 1 second timeout it runs it 15 times over 3 seconds in total.
 After gathering information it applies statistic (median, average or maximum) to normalize output and based on that Autoscaler decides what to do.